rerodrigues/react-hooks-overview/README.md

 ### Components with hooks

 For now, React hooks are not very well supported across all the React eco-system.
-Especialy Especially Enzyme does not fully support testing functional components with hooks yet.
+Especially Enzyme does not fully support testing functional components with hooks yet.
 For this you will need to use a library called [react-testing-library] like the example below:

 ```jsx